steve-ttt/ipinfo/readme.md

 1. Make sure you have Boost installed on your system.
    1. Debian based systems can install with: sudo apt-get install libboost-all-dev
    2. Red Hat / Fedora systems: dnf install boost.x86_64
+2. Copy the "include/rapidjson" into this project directory
-2. Compile the code using the provided Makefile:
+3. Compile the code using the provided Makefile:
    ```bash
    make
    ```
-3. Install with:
+4. Install with:
     ```bash
     make install
     ```